"Dore Lake...contains some of our richest remaining stands of white spruce

 In 1947, the Department of Forestry made a major reconnaissance of the Dore Lake area.
 The timber survey described the many blocks of white spruce and jack pine.
 The areas supporting the white spruce saw timber, were found in small islands throughout the bush.
 These islands of spruce resulted from a former forest fire.
 Dore Lake also has a few hardwoods, some balsam fir, and a large number of aspen and white birch.

 The oldest blocks of timber were found in the East Bay area, showing trees of approximately one hundred eighty-six years old.
-This particular block of old trees cover an area of about one hundred nineteen square miles.
+This particular block of old trees covers an area of about one hundred nineteen square miles.
 Another area of rich timber was located on Spruce Point.
-The survey concluded that Dore Lake timber was excellent for saw log material, because of it's height and slow taper.
+The survey concluded that Dore Lake timber was excellent for sawlog material, because of it's height and slow taper.

-In 1944, Waite's Fisheries of Big River, constructed a sawmill on Murry's Point, for the purpose of producing lumber to make fish boxes.
+In 1944, Waite's Fisheries of Big River, constructed a sawmill on Murry's Point, to produce lumber to make fish boxes.
 The mill employed approximately twelve to eighteen men.
 Andrew Snell and Erick Viden were in charge of the mill operation.
 The trees were felled during the winter and hauled to the mill by horse and there decked on the ice.
 They were sawn into lumber during the summer months.
 Waite's logged approximately three miles west of the mill.

 A government inspection made of this mill in August of 1947, indicated that it was a neat and efficient set-up.
 The mill consisted of a case boiler, which supplied power for the main mill, as well as steam for two other engines.
 The inspection report describes the mill further.

-During the 1960's, Bill Chelafuer and Carl Grandberg logged in the Whelen's Bay area.
+During the 1960s, Bill Chelafuer and Carl Grandberg logged in the Whelen's Bay area.
 Alonzo Gallant and Nels Edson logged in the Tower Beach area. and Landon Reid operated in the Smith's Bay area.
-The Saskatchewan Timber Board gad a sawmill established on Big Island for the purpose of sawing birch logs into lumber.
+The Saskatchewan Timber Board had a sawmill established on Big Island to saw birch logs into lumber.

 standing in front of the mill, on Dore Lake Island.